Cinematography vs. Film Direction

 The Impact of Technology on Both Roles

 Advancements in technology have revolutionized both cinematography and direction.
-Modern cameras, drones, and CGI enable cinematographers to capture shots that were once impossible.
+Modern cameras, drones, and CGI enable cinematographers to capture once impossible shots.
 For example, the long takes in 1917 (2019) were made feasible by cutting-edge camera technology that allowed for smoother movements and transitions.

 Similarly, directors are now able to experiment with storytelling in ways never before imagined, thanks to digital filmmaking and virtual production techniques, as seen in shows like The Mandalorian, where Jon Favreau used digital backdrops powered by real-time rendering.